zen-xu/ghostty/README.md

 Ghostty is a cross-platform terminal emulator but we don't aim for a least-common-denominator experience.
-There is a large, shared core written in Zig but we do a lot of platform-native thing:
+There is a large, shared core written in Zig but we do a lot of platform-native things:

 * The macOS app is a true SwiftUI-based application with all the things you would expect such as real windowing, menu bars, a settings GUI, etc.